cgranell/tfm-ideas/README.md

 The idea of the project is to examine the collaboration patterns of the research groups and faculties at UJI, through their academic output (papers available at the institutional repository) over the last 5 or 10 years, and in relation to the organisational structures in terms of institutional affiliation (faculty, department/institute, research group) and spatial configuration (building) inside the campus .
 This type of work has been traditionally explored through network theory.
 The novelty is to complement network theory with spatial distribution and mapping of intra-building and intra-department collaboration.
 Resulting application will take the form of a web-based Shiny application and R package.

-This project is part of an is expected to contribute to a larger project called **Atlas of UJI: 10 data visualisations to explain the impact of UJI**
+This project is part of and is expected to contribute to a larger project called **Atlas of UJI: 10 data visualisations to explain the impact of UJI**

 *Related work*: [An exploration of collaborative scientific production at MIT through spatial organization and institutional affiliation](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0179334)